michaelfaulkner/michaelfaulkner.github.io/_pages/research.md

 --->

 My research focuses on the statistical physics of real and emergent Coulomb liquids, where I specialise in:
-- Theory and simulation of planar emergent Coulomb liquids, such as magnets, superfluids and superconductors.
+- Theory and simulation of emergent planar Coulomb liquids, such as magnets, superfluids and superconductors.
-- Molecular simulation in soft-matter physics, with a focus on Coulomb fluids, high precision and numerical stability.
+- Molecular simulation in soft-matter physics, with a focus on Coulomb liquids, high precision and numerical stability.
 - Monte Carlo sampling algorithms in statistical physics and Bayesian computational statistics.

-My key 🔑 scientific achievements can be summarised as:
+## Key 🔑 scientific achievements
 ### Planar materials
 - Discovered [general symmetry breaking at the Berezinskii-Kosterlitz-Thouless (BKT) transition](https://arxiv.org/abs/2209.03699).
 This resolved the paradox of symmetry breaking being observed in many BKT experiments in spite of a predicted absence of spontaneous symmetry breaking.
 Examples include [superconducting films of lanthanum strontium copper oxide (LSCO)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.94.134503).
 The result provides a model for symmetry-restoring (or memory) timescales in a wide array of experimental systems.
 - Defined the above new concept — [general symmetry breaking](https://arxiv.org/abs/2209.03699) — which encompasses both spontaneous symmetry breaking and the experimental anomalies.
 - Discovered [topological ergodicity breaking at the BKT transition](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.91.155412) in the 2D lattice-field Coulomb liquid (with [Steve Bramwell](https://www.ucl.ac.uk/physics-astronomy/people/professor-steven-bramwell) and [Peter Holdsworth](http://www.ens-lyon.fr/en/research/honors-and-awards/peter-holdsworth-physicist-laboratoire-de-physique)).
 This was cited as a possible explanation for [correlated resistance fluctuations](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.94.134503) at the superconducting transition in the LSCO film and proved to induce the above general symmetry breaking.
-- Developed the grand-canonical analogue of the [Maggs lattice-field model of Coulomb fluids](https://doi.org/10.1103/PhysRevLett.88.196402) and showed its equivalence to [the Villain model](https://doi.org/10.1051/jphys:01975003606058100) of planar magnets (see Section II and Appendix B of [the paper on topological ergodicity breaking](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.91.155412)).
+- Developed the grand-canonical analogue of the [Maggs lattice-field model of Coulomb liquids](https://doi.org/10.1103/PhysRevLett.88.196402) and showed its equivalence to [the Villain model](https://doi.org/10.1051/jphys:01975003606058100) of planar magnets (see Section II and Appendix B of [the paper on topological ergodicity breaking](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.91.155412)).
 We then...
 - ...presented an [electric-field representation of the harmonic XY model](https://doi.org/10.1088/1361-648X/aa523f) — a more realistic model of planar magnets, superfluids and superconductors — which mapped the topological ergodicity breaking to the ergodic exclusion of global phase twists in the magnetic spins / condensate wavefunction.
 ### Molecular simulation and event chain Monte Carlo
 - Designed [an event-chain algorithm](https://doi.org/10.1063/1.5036638) for numerically stable all-atom molecular Coulomb simulations in soft matter (with [Liang Qin](https://scholar.google.com/citations?user=rGW6nKUAAAAJ), [Tony Maggs](https://turner.pct.espci.fr/~amaggs/index2.html) and [Werner Krauth](http://www.lps.ens.fr/~krauth/index.php/Main_Page)).
 This is the only molecular simulation algorithm that mixes (equilibrates from a random initial configuration) Coulomb-based models in *O(N log(N))* computations, where *N* is the number of particles.
 It also achieves machine precision and is the basis of...